Work plays a significant part in all our lives. Our earnings ensure that the lights stay on, there’s food on the table and the rainy-day pot is full.

 If taking time off isn’t an option for your people, then it is important to encourage small breaks throughout the day.
 The human body was not designed to stare at a bright screen for hours on end.
 It is not good for our health, or our mental wellbeing.

 To combat this, you could consider installing a games room where people can socialise and take their minds off work.
 Consider encouraging light exercise throughout the day and introducing walking meetings outside the office.
 You can even go out as a team to grab a coffee.
 Some leading companies will get meditation practitioners in to help calm and de-stress their people.

-All of these social investment techniques will positively impact on your teams’ work performance, productivity and happiness.
+All of these techniques will positively impact on your teams’ work performance, productivity and workplace happiness.

 Ask employees for guidance: